aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

     * gina/gina

-3. Assign Users to Roles
+2. Assign Users to Groups
+   Create new groups for employee, manager, everyone, and customer.
+Then assign the users to the groups as follows:

     * employee:
           o andy, bob, chris, dave, ellen, frank